 Products to avoid for people with dark skin and acne

-Skincare Products: For people with dark, acne-prone skin, it’s important to discontinue use of toners, astringents, exfoliants and rubbing alcohol, which often lead to skin dryness and irritation (particularly when combined with topical acne medications).
+Skincare Products: For people with dark, acne-prone skin, it’s important to discontinue the use of toners, astringents, exfoliants, and rubbing alcohol, which often leads to skin dryness and irritation (particularly when combined with topical acne medications).

-Cosmetics: While managing acne, it's also improtnat to avoid other cosmetics including makeup and haircare products that can lead to clogged pores such as hair gel, hair spray, and oil-based makeup
+Cosmetics: While managing acne, it's also important to avoid other cosmetics including makeup and hair care products that can lead to clogged pores such as hair gel, hair spray, and oil-based makeup

 The best acne treatment for people with dark skin and acne

 Treatment of acne in people with darker or Asian skin types is similar to fair skin patients with some special considerations:

 - Acne should be treated early and aggressively to prevent or minimize subsequent brown spots (PIH) and acne scarring.

 - To reduce the risk for PIH, topical skincare should be effective but non-irritating.

 - Patients should always use oil-free sunscreen each morning and avoid greasy hair products or peeling agents and exfoliators — that’s an absolute mu